 Summary: the frequency for LWL observations ranges from 10 to 35 days.
-Nevertheless, for large lakes with multiple satellite passes, the temporal resolution can be higher.
+Nevertheless, for large lakes crossed by multiple satellite groundtracks from the same or several missions, the temporal resolution can be higher.

 According to the survey, the LWL average is preferable to dynamical variations across the lake.
-The spatial resolution could be in the Lakes_cci project considered as the minimal area for a lake to be observed.
+The spatial resolution could be in the Lakes\cci project considered as the minimal area for a lake to be observed.
 Thanks to the sentinel3 (A and B) missions, it is however now feasible to observe a large number of small lakes not visible with historical missions.

-Summary: the target spatial resolution for LWL is to estimate this value for lakes bigger than 1km2 when they are observed by at least one of the missions.
+Summary: the target spatial resolution for LWL is to estimate this value for lakes bigger than 1km when they are observed by at least one of the missions.
+The value of 1km is an arbitrary value coming from the fact of the SAR measurements, are presumable accurately enough to measure the water level.

 The most stringent uncertainty requirements for Lake Water Level comes from the monitoring of freshwater quantities.
-For a 500km2 lake such as Lake Geneva (considered as a medium-to-small lake), an uncertainty of 10cm in the average water level estimation represents an uncertainty close to 0.05 Gt (5.10^7 m^3) of freshwater.
+For a 500km2 lake such as Lake Geneva (considered as a medium-to-small lake), an uncertainty of 10cm in the average water level estimation represents an uncertainty close to 0.05 Gt (5.10 m3) of freshwater.
 As an example, this number represents the freshwater consumption of Paris over 3 months.
-For large lakes (typically >2000km2), the uncertainty requirement must thus be reduced to 3 cm.
+For large lakes (typically >2000km2), the uncertainty, following GCOS requirements, must be reduced to 3 cm.
 By construction, the uncertainty of the lake water level derived from altimetry is lower over large lakes: more individual measurements can be averaged, and they are proportionally less contaminated by land surface.
-These requirements are thus ambitious but attainable with innovative algorithms, upgraded atmospheric and ionospheric models and reprocessing as already assessed and published by several authors (including the PIs of the CCI lake project).
+These requirements are thus ambitious but attainable with innovative algorithms, upgraded atmospheric and ionospheric models and reprocessing as already assessed and published by several authors (Cretaux et al 2016,2018; Ricko et al 2012).
 For small lakes, however, the uncertainty depends on several factors (related to the lake size and shape, local environment, and geometry of the orbit).
-A single value valid for all lakes thus cannot be defined: from current literature and comparisons done with in situ measurements, in some case it may reach several decimeters.
-It is however reasonable to achieve the requirements for small lakes when the sentinel-3 (A and B) are used.
-New validations are ongoing with the recent release to the project of in situ data (in the framework of cooperation with Hydrolare data center).
+A single value valid for all lakes thus cannot be defined: from current literature and comparisons done with in situ measurements, in some cases it may reach several decimetres.
+It is however reasonable to achieve the requirements for small lakes when the sentinel-3 (A and B) are used (thanks to the SAR mode).
+New validations are ongoing with the recent release to the project of in situ data (in the framework of cooperation with Hydrolare data centre).

 These uncertainty requirements go hand in hand with the stability requirements when it comes to the study of water quantities at interannual scale.
-Lake Water Level variable is an integrator of the changes occurring in the watershed (in precipitation, glacier mass balance, river runoff, evaporation, etc.) and is considered as a proxy.
+Lake Water Level variable is an integrator of the changes occurring in the watershed (in precipitation, glacier mass balance, river runoff, evaporation, etc.) and is considered as a proxy of climate change.
 Any changes in one of the climate conditions over the lake basin is reflected by Lake Water Level variations.

-A 1cm/decade stability for the lake water level required by GCOS is likely realistic for large lake but should be validated lately in the case of small and/or narrow lakes where satellite altimetry accuracy is poorer.
+A 1cm/decade stability for the lake water level required by GCOS is realistic for large lakes but in the case of small and/or narrow lakes where satellite altimetry accuracy is poorer.